 Erosion also played a major part in the flow change of the Amazon.
 The growth of the Andes increased the chances of rainfall which produced more erosion coming off of the mountain range, prompting the buildup of sediment faster than the rivers could wash it away.
 This was a major contributing factor to the course of the Amazon River flowing backwards.

 “And the name of the third river is Hiddekel / Tigris: that is it which goeth toward the east of Assyria.”

 While I don’t subscribe to every premise or conclusion by the following author, I think this particular historical data is reliable and valid.

-Putting the pieces together, the big picture that emerges is that
+Putting the puzzle pieces together, the big picture that emerges is that

 - the headwaters / origin of these four rivers – Pison, Nile, Tigris and Euphrates – emerged from the river that watered the garden which was eastward in Eden, therefore we can place Eden with its fabulous garden west of these headwaters.

 - Only the four rivers – the Pison in Arabia, the Gihon/Nile, the Tigris and Euphrates have been historical grouped together.
 Moreover, highly significantly, there exists a spring, or underground source, of Gihon in Jerusalem to this day.